 Below, you will also find a Canada landmarks map to make it even easier to discover what there is to explore in the areas you're visiting.

 If planning a trip to the Great White North, read on for the most famous landmarks in Canada you have to head to!

-To make the most of your visit to Canada, we recommend you organize accommodation and experiences soon.
-Below are top recommendations to get you started.
+To make the most of your visit to Canada, we recommend you book accommodations and experiences soon.
+Here are some top choices to make your trip enjoyable.

 Top Tours and Experiences in Canada